joadr/js-hyperclick/README.md

 ```

 With that in place `require('foo')` or `import 'foo'` with both locate your `src/lib/foo` module.

+## I configured webpack aliases to make my imports prettier.
+How can I configure `js-hyperclick`?
+Enable the webpack option and give the path of your webpack config file.

+Note that this depends on the extension being able to load the webpack config.
+If you have complicated project code being imported into webpack config, this
+may not work (for example, a create-react-app eject fails to load).
+The errors
+will be reported in the developer console.

 ## Why does `require('./otherfile')` open `otherfile.js` instead of `otherfile.jsx`?